Get My Budget

 If you need to wear prescription glasses, it is a must that you wear them while you’re driving.
 Always keep in mind that your safety, along with the other road users, relies on you being able to see clearly.

 It’s also important to note that it’s actually illegal to drive without wearing your prescription glasses.
 You may be fined or banned from driving or even receive a prison sentence.
-It’s that serious.
+Yes, it’s that serious.

 Declare If Your Vision Has Deteriorated